SensorTechnologies/stl-mynewt-newtmgr/README.md

 ### Building

-Build the newtmgr tool as follows:
+Build the newtmgr176 tool as follows:

-1. Unpack newtmgr source.
+1. Clone this repository
-2. Rename resulting `apache-mynewt-newtmgr-1.9.0` directory to `$GOPATH/src/mynewt.apache.org/newtmgr`
+2. In the repository directory, cd newtmgr
-3. `cd $GOPATH/src/mynewt.apache.org/newtmgr/newtmgr`
+3. `GO111MODULE=on go build`
-4. `GO111MODULE=on go build`
+4. `mv newtmgr newtmgr176'